felix-hilden/pyfactor/docs/src/index.rst

 ========
 Pyfactor
 ========
-Welcome to the documentation of *Pyfactor*
-- a refactoring tool that visualises Python source files as a graph of dependencies between Python constructs like variables, functions and classes.
+Welcome to the documentation of *Pyfactor* - a refactoring tool that visualises Python source files, modules and importable packages as a graph of dependencies between Python constructs like variables, functions and classes.

 .. code:: sh

     $ pyfactor --help
     $ pyfactor script.py
-    $ pyfactor script.py --skip-imports --view
+    $ pyfactor script.py --skip-external --view

 See our `PyPI`_ page for installation instructions and package information.
 If you've found a bug or would like to propose a feature,